prasasatbumi/TUGAS1-PuhSepuh/README.md

     "https://forecast.weather.gov/MapClick.php?x=155&y=202&site=okx&zmx=&zmy=&map_x=155&map_y=202"
     ]
 ```
-the example contains two links with various cities.
+The example contains two links with various cities.
+Then run the `main.py` file

-Then run the `main.py` file.
 After running, the `data.json` containing data from the The National Weather Service (NWS) website will appear.
+This is an example:
 ```
 {
  "Washington/Reagan National Airport, DC (KDCA)":{